-NOTE: Newer models (left photo) have the 4 adjustment screws reversed so adjustments are done from the inside of the chassis.
+NOTE: Newer models have the 4 adjustment screws reversed so adjustments are done from the inside of the chassis.

 There are several units we've seen in UK, AU and Mainland Europe:

-Here's the trick to find a good 10mil laminator.
+Here's the trick to finding a good 10mil laminator.
 Go to "www.google.com/images" then enter the search term, "220 volt pouch laminator".
-This will present you with hundreds of laminator images.
-Now the hunt is on!
-When you find a prospective unit photo, by clicking on the "Visit Page" will take you to the particular vendor's website page for more info (country, cost, etc).
+This will present you with pages of laminator images.
+Look for a unit that resembles the beige unit here.
+When you find a unit's photo, click on the "Visit Page" link to take you to the vendor's website page for more info (respective country, cost, etc).

+These two images are the most common generic "no-name" Chinese designs.
+Normally they will have a name on them from the reseller.
 Make sure the selected unit is wired for 220 volt.
 We're sure there are a lot of other units that look differently from these two so this is where you'll have to do some research on the specs.
-Some units are 6 roller and that's overkill.
-Two rollers are acceptable - most are 4.
-Dual heaters is normal on 1 pair of rollers.
-Note: Some "square" box looking units are the old "heater plates" which you do NOT want!
-We must have heat and pressure at the same time, so only heated roller designs will work.
-There are VERY FEW 'heater plate' designs still on the market.
+Some units are 6 roller and that's fine but a bit "overkill".
+Two rollers are acceptable, but most are 4 roller.
+Unit should have dual-heaters.
+Note: Some "square" box looking units are of the old "heater plate" design that do not heat the rollers - you do NOT want that type because you want heat and pressure at the same time, so only "heated roller" designs will work.
+(There are very few of this "heater plate" design type on the market.)

 All laminators run very hot upwards of 300ºF ~ 350ºF.
-Some pouch laminator manufacturers have 'auto-shutoff' after a period of time and some don't have overheat sensors to shut down the unit.
+Some pouch laminator manufacturers have 'auto-shutoff' after a period of time, and some don't have overheat sensors to shut down the unit is there is a malfunction in the temperature sensor.
 Here are our two suggestions for good safety when using ANY hot laminator.
-Because these units run very quietly, it's easy to forget you have it running and leave the room where it's operating.
+Because these units run very quietly, it's easy to forget you have it running and leave the room while it's running.

 Pickup one of these very inexpensive battery-operated Smoke Detectors from your local hardware store.
 Place it above the area where you use this laminator.